Current Projects

 Parkinsonian mouse with DBS and fiber photometry implants.

-For the last 20 years, many people with Parkinson’s Disease have been implanted with an electrical stimulator in the subthalamic nucleus (STN), which sends pulses directly into the brain.
-In more recent years, the same technique (though often in different parts of the brain) has been used to treat a wide variety of other neuropsychiatric disorders, such as Dystonia, Obsessive-Compulsive Disorder (OCD) and Tourette syndrome.
+For the last 25 years, many people with Parkinson’s Disease have been implanted with an electrical stimulator in the subthalamic nucleus (STN), which sends pulses directly into the brain.
+In more recent years, the same technique (though often in different parts of the brain) has been used to treat a wide variety of other disorders, such as Dystonia, Obsessive-Compulsive Disorder (OCD) and Tourette syndrome.
 While deep brain stimulation (DBS) therapy is quite effective in treating core movement symptoms of Parkinson’s Disease, it remains unclear exactly how it works and when it should be used.
 Without this knowledge, it is challenging to optimize DBS for current patients, and to predict which patients might benefit from DBS in the future.
 This gap in knowledge extends to our understanding some aspects of the underlying neural circuits, including the basal ganglia, which regulate movement in both in healthy and disease states.

-One major impediment to filling this gap has been a lack of models allowing for artifact-free, cell-specific interrogation of basal ganglia circuitry during STN DBS.
+One major impediment to filling this gap has been a lack of models allowing for artifact-free, cell-specific interrogation of basal ganglia circuitry during DBS.
 With this problem in mind, we developed a model of STN DBS in parkinsonian mice.
-A mouse model, combined with the mouse genetic toolbox and many of the cutting edge optical tools available for use in mice, can allow cell type-specific recording of neural activity, as well as manipulations of neural activity, to explore how DBS relieves parkinsonism.
+A mouse model, combined with the mouse genetic toolbox and many of the cutting-edge optical tools available for use in mice, can allow cell type-specific recording of neural activity, as well as manipulations of neural activity, to explore how DBS relieves parkinsonism.
 In this model, we can use fluorescent calcium indicators (which aren’t susceptible to the electrical artifacts of traditional electrophysiology) to record from specific regions and cell types of the mouse brain during electrical stimulation.
 Using this model, we are working to precisely capture changes in different brain structures in response to stimulation.
-We hope this work will put us on the path to understanding and perhaps improving DBS for PD and implementing it for other neuropsychiatric diseases.
+We hope this work will put us on the path to understanding and perhaps improving DBS for PD and dystonia as well as implementing it for other neuropsychiatric diseases.
 Additionally, we have worked to characterize the behavioral response of parkinsonian mice to a wide variety of DBS parameters, resulting in a metric that can be used to predict stimulation efficacy.
 Currently, we are conducting causal experiments using the knowledge we’ve gained through bulk calcium recordings and hope to soon incorporate single-cell calcium recordings as well.

 Back to Top